What are isotopes?

 • The same position in the periodic table (and hence belong to the same chemical element)

-• They have different atomic masses
+• Different atomic masses

-• They sometimes have different physical properties
+• Different physical properties

 Where are isotopes found in everyday life?